 Join the Undoing Borders campaign

 The UK government is denying basic human rights through racist policies.
 In 2014, a policy to create a 'hostile environment' was implemented.
 We have seen not just the overt blatant physical borders come to the fore, but also the everyday borders that deny undocumented migrants basic human rights.
-Resulting in being denied access to health care, education and housing, falling hand in hand with the ever rising racist abuse towards people from a migrant background.
+Resulting in being denied access to health care, education and housing, falling hand in hand with the ever rising racist abuse and duhumanisation towards people from a migrant background.

 We are a student movement fighting against the 'hostile environment' infringing on our campuses and collectively creating a new vision and future.
 Join the the campaign to start building practical avenues for your university to resist the racist injustices infringing on our university campuses, to fight the border industry on your campus and stamp out racist reporting in the media.